Discover folk - the CRM for people-powered businesses

 Key features

-• Customization options: Tailor the software to fit your specific needs, including custom fields for leads, investors, customers, and investment opportunities.
+- Customization options: Tailor the software to fit your specific needs, including custom fields for partners, distributors, and reseller opportunities.

 Pros

-• Enhanced collaboration: Integrated collaboration tools make it easier to work with partners, investors, and customers, improving overall efficiency.
+- Enhanced collaboration: Integrated collaboration tools make it easier to work with partners, distributors, and resellers, improving overall efficiency.

-• Customization: High level of customization allows you to tailor the software to meet your specific needs, from tracking leads to managing investment opportunities.
+- Customization: High level of customization allows you to tailor the software to meet your specific needs, from tracking partners to managing reseller opportunities.

 Cons

-• Cost: Advanced features and higher user limits can make some PRM solutions expensive, which might be a concern for startups with limited budgets.
+- Cost: Advanced features and higher user limits can make some PRM solutions expensive, which might be a concern for mid-sized teams with limited budgets.

-• Support: Limited support options in lower-tier plans can be a challenge, especially for startups that may need more assistance.
+- Support: Limited support options in lower-tier plans can be a challenge, especially for teams that may need more assistance.

 Price and plans